hyperledger/besu-docs/docs/HowTo/Troubleshoot/Add-Validators-Without-Voting.md

             ```

 1. Restart all nodes in the network using the updated genesis file.
+   You can make a rolling update of the nodes, as long as they're all up before the transition block is processed.
 1. To verify the changes after the transition block, call
    [`qbft_getValidatorsByBlockNumber`](../../Reference/API-Methods.md#qbft_getvalidatorsbyblocknumber) or
    [`ibft_getValidatorsByBlockNumber`](../../Reference/API-Methods.md#ibft_getvalidatorsbyblocknumber),